RockyWearsAHat/stock-trading-bot/README.md

 # Info

-This is a project to get stock data and have AI analyze the data to tell you if it's a buy or a sell, or a hold, ideally I would like to make the AI fast enough at evaluation and recognition that it could day trade, but I'm still unsure of how to train my own model
+This is a project to get stock data and have AI analyze the data to tell you if it's a buy, a sell, or a hold, ideally I would like to make the AI fast enough at evaluation and recognition that it could day trade, but I'm still unsure of how to train my own model

 # Contributing